 Kast King’s practical gloves provide a snug fit and non-slip grip that doesn’t affect your dexterity and has rated SPF 50, still ensuring your protection against the sun’s rays.

 The poly-spandex fabric makes for breathable and cool lobster fishing work.
 These lobster gloves make you perform well when reeling or grabbing your spiny lobster.
-It also comes with reinforced microfiber in primary wear points on the palms to extend gloves’ lifespan.
+It also comes with reinforced microfiber in primary wear points on the palms to extend the gloves’ lifespan.

 4. Soulern Neoprene Gloves